 - Rousing Speech: Gives a curt one to his meager forces at Joktha.

-- Sanity Slippage: Cnaiür goes increasingly crazy in the third volume, after Serwë's death and Kellhus' ascent to becoming the Messiah and a living god.
+- Sanity Slippage: Cnaiür goes increasingly crazy in the third volume, after Serwë's death and Kellhus's ascent to becoming the Messiah and a living god.

 - Screaming Warrior: Cnaiür loves to scream threats and taunts at his enemies before and during combat.